-Fly early: The first flight out can be your best chance to avoid a domino delay effect, when delays build upon each other effecting flights throughout the day – even in regions experiencing good weather.
+Fly early: The first flight out can be your best chance to avoid a domino delay effect when delays build upon each other affecting flights throughout the day – even in regions experiencing good weather.

 Stay informed: I check FlightStats before leaving for the airport to get a good overall picture of weather at your departing and arrival airports.
 Follow your airport on Twitter, too, for any late-breaking developments.

 Pack light: If you have to move quickly, a carry-on stays with you.